top of page

 Because colonist farmers got a contract and were free how to use the land, it socially meant people got more liberties.
 The cope model of social organization was very different from the centuries before and from the Carolingian feudal society, where most farmers were unfree and ‘property’ of a homestead.
 The cope model, the massive reclamation, better irrigation techniques, new plough techniques (i.e. the turnover of soil), smarter seasonal variation of crops and fallow land, meant an agricultural revolution (Van Bemmel 2022).
 The agricultural revolution, hand in hand with more personal liberties from around the year 1000 onward, changed the early-medieval society profoundly.

-The peat area of the river Meuse-Merwede, a lower branch of the river Rhine, were reclaimed by the counts of West Frisia.
+The peat area of the River Meuse-Merwede, a lower branch of the River Rhine, was reclaimed by the counts of West Frisia.
 Something that did not do much good to the relations with the bishops of Utrecht who considered it their turf.
-The river Meuse-Merwede area was the border area between the region Hollant under jurisdiction of the West-Frisian counts and the bishop of Utrecht.
+The River Meuse-Merwede area was the border area between the region Hollant under jurisdiction of the West-Frisian counts and the bishopric of Utrecht.
 Not only made the counts good money out of the reclamation, they also built a stronghold at the town of Vlaardingen at the confluence of the rivers Meuse and Merwede.
 Vlaardingen might be a continuation of the Roman settlement Flenium.

 At this stronghold, the Fladertingi 'people of Vlaardingen' demanded toll from passing ships.
-This illegal toll threatened the trade between the trading town of Tiel in the Central Netherlands, upstream the river Waal, with the English coast.
-Furthermore, the subversive actions of the West-Frisian counts meant a fall in toll revenues at Tiel.
+This illegal toll threatened the trade between the trading town of Tiel in the Central Netherlands, upstream the River Waal, with the English coast.
+Furthermore, the subversive actions of the West-Frisian counts meant a fall in toll revenues at the town of Tiel more upstream.
 This toll was held by the bishop of Utrecht (Van der Tuuk 2021).
-The conflict that arose between the two eventually led to the Battle of Vlaardingen in the year 1018, which was won by the Frisian count Dirk III.
+The conflict that arose between the two eventually led to the Battle of Vlaardingen in the year 1018, which was won by the Frisian Count Dirk III.
 Revenge for the Frisians, at last, after the lost Battle at the Boorne in the year 734.

 Merwede - The word Merwede originates from 'meriwidu' meaning something like 'dark wood'.
 Compare 'meri' with murky and 'widu' with wood.

-It is history repeating itself when at the beginning of the nineteenth century king William I of the brand-new kingdom of the Netherlands immediately disregards the agreement reached during the Congress of Vienna of 1815, according to which the complete river Rhine, from Switzerland up to the North Sea was declared a free trade zone.
-King William I refused to end the levying of toll at the harbors of Dordrecht and Rotterdam.
-According to the king, tidal influence of the sea extended all the way to Gorinchem and therefore Dordrecht and Rotterdam were not part of the river Rhine.
+It is history repeating itself when at the beginning of the nineteenth century King William I of the brand-new kingdom of the Netherlands immediately disregards the agreement reached during the Congress of Vienna of 1815, according to which the complete River Rhine, from Switzerland up to the North Sea was declared a free trade zone.
+King William I refused to end the levying of toll at the harbours of Dordrecht and Rotterdam.
+According to the king, tidal influence of the sea extended all the way to Gorinchem and therefore Dordrecht and Rotterdam were not part of the River Rhine.
 Thus he was legally entitled to levy toll (Hendriksma 2017).
 Internationally, the king did not make many friends with this creative reasoning.

 Anyway, the massive reclamation and cultivation of the interior in the Middle Ages came with a price which amounted more than the tijns tax.
 Namely the change of identity of the Frisians living in West Frisia.
 Social and landscape related organization and identity, are closely intertwined, as explained.
 The massive reclamation and cultivation led to urbanization which attracted large numbers of colonists from outside.
 This must have led to a situation of different dialects of Frisian (also called Coastal Dutch in linguistic classification), Western, Central and Eastern Dutch.
 In such a situation a koine can arise.
 A koine is a hyper-dialect.
 A blend of all the different dialects to function as the new common speech of the melting pot of peoples within a short period of time.

 It should be noted, note only the identity of West Frisia changed as a result of the Great Reclamation.
 Also peatlands outside the territory of Frisia in the Central Netherlands were culturally influenced.
-The region of river Kromme Rijn 'bended Rhine' between the town of Wijk bij Duurstede and the city of Utrecht was cultivated from the late tenth century onward as well.
+The region of the River Kromme Rijn, literally 'bended Rhine', between the towns of Wijk bij Duurstede and Utrecht was cultivated from the late tenth century onward as well.
 Here too, settlers from outside the region came to get a cope contract in the new land, and among the them Frisians, albeit also many locals took up the reclamation.
 Toponyms Vriesenlant, Vriesenhoeve and Vreeshuservelt, and the name of the De Vriese family in Utrecht probably testify of this.
-We say 'probably' because another possibility is also possible, namely that it were not Frisians but friesen, i.e. those who cut land and dig ditches to irrigate swampy lands.
+We say 'probably' because another possibility is also possible, namely that it was not Frisians but friesen, i.e. those who cut land and dig ditches to irrigate swampy lands.
 Therefore, the toponyms with vries(en) or vrees might not refer to a people but to a profession.
 Similar as known in Switzerland and southern Germany.
-For more on this confusion, which is painful for the average proud Frisian of today, check our post From Patriot to Insurgent: John Fries and the tax rebellions.
+For more on this confusion, which is painful for the average proud Frisian of today, check our blog post From Patriot to Insurgent: John Fries and the tax rebellions.

-In 1063, count Robert the Frisian, count of Flanders, gained influence in West Frisia through his marriage with widow Gertrude of Saxony.
+In 1063, Count Robert the Frisian, count of Flanders, gained influence in West Frisia through his marriage with widow Gertrude of Saxony.
 The counties named in this context were Holdlandiae and Fresie.
-Holdlandiae was what for centuries was named ‘circa horas Reni’, i.e. the areas around the borders of the river Old-Rhine.
-‘Fresie’ was what before was named ‘Westflinge’, i.e. west of the river Vlie, more or less current region Westfriesland, the island Texel, region Waterland and region Kennemerland, all part of current province Noord Holland.
-In the first quarter of the twelfth century, ‘Hollant’ indicates the area between the current town of Petten in the north to that of Vlaardingen in the south, including the river Meuse-Merwede region (Henderikx 2001).
+Holdlandiae was what for centuries was named ‘circa horas Reni’, i.e. the areas around the borders of the River Old-Rhine.
+‘Fresie’ was what before was named ‘Westflinge’, i.e. west of the River Vlie, more or less the current region of Westfriesland, the island of Texel, the region of Waterland and the region of Kennemerland, all part of the current province of Noord Holland.
+In the first quarter of the twelfth century, ‘Hollant’ indicates the area between the current town of Petten in the north to that of Vlaardingen in the south, including the River Meuse-Merwede region (Henderikx 2001).

-The exception to the rule was region Westfriesland in current province Noord Holland.
+The exception to the rule was the region of Westfriesland in the current province of Noord Holland.
 This region had opposed fiercely to the counts of West Frisia and remained Frisian in identity much longer.
 Until they were finally subdued to the county of Holland by force and genuine war atrocities, at the very end of the thirteenth century.
+For more of this final battle, read our blog post Guerrilla in the Polder.
+The Battle of Vroonen in 1297.
 To this date, the Westfrisian speech contains many elements of the former Frisian language.
-In the north of province Noord Holland, Frisian might have been spoken until the seventeenth century.
+In the north of the province of Noord Holland, Frisian might have been spoken until the seventeenth century.

 Floris the Fat